 Granada’s Ham and Water Festival

-The quality cured ham and pure water from the natural springs of Alpujarras provide two key ingredients for celebrating Saint John the Baptist’s Day.
+The quality of cured ham and pure water from the natural springs of Alpujarras provides two key ingredients for celebrating Saint John the Baptist’s Day.

 Water buckets, hose pipes and water guns get blazing at the stroke of midnight.

 During the day everyone is fair game when it comes to getting a good drenching.
 The night is then celebrated with copious amounts of locally brewed beer and wine along with plate fulls of the finest local cured ham.